 Camp Napa tour price per tour member: $2,970 ($500 deposit required with balance due 90 days before class begins).
 Payments may be made through PayPal or by personal check [enroll and pay].

-Sunday: Reception and Dinner at Hugh and Teri’s Home.
+Sunday: Cooking Class and Dinner at Hugh and Teri’s Home

-Wednesday: Cooking Class and Lunch at Cakebread Cellars, Afternoon Visit to Smith-Madrone Winery.
+Tuesday: Cooking Class and Lunch at Hall Winery, Late Afternoon Visit to Molly Chappellet

-Thursday: Cooking Class and Lunch at Regusci Winery, Afternoon Visit to Staglin Winery.
+Thursday: Cooking Class and Lunch at Regusci Winery, a Visit to Mary Novak's Home

 This is going to be another exceptional day.
-This morning we gather at Regusci Winery located in the Stag’s Leap District.
-The historic winery and vineyards developed by Angelo Regusci are now under the leadership of Jim Regusci and produce 6,500 cases of Estate Regusci wines.
-We are honored that Jim will host our lunch, which will be the result of a participation cooking class led by Winery Chef Angel Perez.
-He is one of the most gifted chefs I have known.
-Originally from Oaxaca, Mexico, he will teach us how to duplicate Mexico’s national dish, Mole, and surround it with easy-to-make side dishes that perfectly highlight Regusci wines.
+This morning we gather at Regusci Winery, located in the Stag’s Leap District.
+The historic winery and vineyards developed by Angelo Regusci are now under the leadership of Jim and Laura Regusci and produce 6,500 cases of Estate Regusci wines.
+We are honored that Jim and Laura will host our lunch.
+And our lunch will be the result of a participation cooking class led by their winery Chef, Angel Perez.
+He is one of the most gifted chefs we have known.
+Originally from Oaxaca, Mexico, he will teach us how to duplicate a contemporary Mexican-California menu with easy dishes that perfectly highlight Regusci wines.
 We are very lucky to have Angel as our guide, and you will quickly understand why he is considered a marvel of cooking skills matched with a charming personality.
-Later this afternoon we meet at Staglin Family Vineyards located in Oakville.
-Founded by Garen and Shari Staglin in 1985, the vineyards now include their two children, Shannon and Brandon.
-It is a 61-acre property located in an alluvial fan containing rich volcanic soils.
-Today the property is home to the Staglins, 51 acres of vines, an underground winery, and a beautifully restored historic homestead.
-We’ll tour the property and then taste the wines while seated at a long table that overlooks the neighboring vineyards of Oakville.
-Your evening is free.
+Late in the afternoon we gather at the historic private estate of Mary Novak, founder of Spottswoode Winery, and a passionate gardener.
+She’ll lead us through the park-like 19th-century collector’s garden and explain what she has maintained or transformed during her 30 years of caring for the garden.
+As the sun sets, she will host us for a tasting of her famous Sauvignon Blanc and Cabernet Sauvignon on the porch of her Victorian home, where we’ll enjoy appetizers prepared by one of Napa Valley's finest cooks, her daughter Kelley Novak.
+The evening is free.

-Friday: Cooking Class and Lunch at Cakebread Cellars, Graduation Dinner at Far Niente Winery.
+Friday: Cooking Class and Lunch at Cakebread Cellars, Graduation Dinner at Kenzo Estate

 After last-minute morning adventures, those with flights depart for the airport, or you may stay on to enjoy the many other activities available in the Bay Area.
-We look forward to your visiting us again in Napa Valley.
+Each year we do a new program, and we hope you’ll come back to see us again.